-The week of practice is over and the Vikings are set for their game this Sunday against the Green Bay Packers.
-Here's what we learned this week about the Vikings as they prepared for Week 12.
+The week of practice is over and the Vikings are nearly set for their contest against the Green Bay Packers on Sunday.
+Here's what we learned this week about the Vikings-Packers matchup in Week 11.

 Kalil has a toe injury, but also a chance to play Sunday

 Green Bay is banged up along their offensive line, with four of the five starters on this week's injury report and starting G TJ Lang listed as questionable.
 But the Vikings have an injury along the OL that bears monitoring, as well.
 Matt Kalil has been listed on this week's report with a toe injury, and it kept him from practicing on Wednesday and Thursday.
 Kalil did return to practice on Friday and is listed as questionable for Sunday.

 Brandon Fusco is coming off his best game of the season

 Sticking with the offensive line, LG Brandon Fusco is coming off his best game of the season.
 The Vikings ran for 263 yards against the Oakland Raiders last week and the interior OL, including Fusco, was a big reason for the success.
 So much so that Vikings Head Coach Mike Zimmer gave Fusco, C Joe Berger and RG Mike Harris a game ball.

 "I thought he had his best game [last week]," Vikings Offensive Coordinator Norv Turner said.
 "Coach [Zimmer] gave him a game ball – he and the center and right guard.
 This is a week-to-week league.
 I think he's playing more comfortably at left guard, sometimes it's a matchup, sometimes it's a scheme, but he played well last week."